bsn-si/ocex-api/README.md

     🎟️ ✨ OCEX API Client 🎁 👛
 </h1>

-OCEX smartcontract api for interact with smartcontract.
+OCEX smartcontract api for interaction with an OCEX smartcontract.

 ## Features
 - For Owners
-    - Can publish new instance of contract to blockchain
+    - publish new instance of a contract to a blockchain
-    - Can fill balance of instantiated contract
+    - top-up balance of an instantiated contract
-    - Add new coupons
+    - add new coupons
-    - Burn coupons
+    - burn coupons
-    - Check spare funds on smartcontract
+    - check spare funds on a smartcontract
-    - Payback spare funds
+    - withdraw spare funds
-    - Transfer ownership
+    - transfer ownership of a contract
 - For Clients
-    - Activate coupon
+    - activate a coupon
-    - Check coupon
+    - сheck a coupon

-## Install && Usage
+## Installation && Usage
-Now module doesn't have package on npm, and have dependency of wasm module.
+This module doesn't have a package on NPM and is dependant from a wasm module.
 Use package locally.
-Before usage you need setup modules.
-And also have installed actual version `rust-lang` compiler.
+Before usage you need to setup modules and have an actual version of a `rust-lang` compiler installed.

 _Setup wasm crypto helper_